Advice to Young People, The Lies I Tell Myself¶

 The greatest gift you can give yourself is the gift of being enough.

-Choosing happiness¶
+Choosing Happiness¶

 In the short term, you would be much happier if you accepted and admitted to yourself that the reason you don't have what you want is simply because you do not want it badly enough.
 The sooner you accept that, the happier you'll be.
 Then the next question is: Do you want to be happy or do you want to achieve what you want?
 It's not the last question, but it definitely is the next question.